waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Diary 2 (2F):** "July 10.
 We christened the newly discovered POKéMON, MEW."
 - **Diary 3 (3F):** "Feb 6.
 MEWTWO is far too powerful.
 We have failed to curb its vicious tendencies..."
 - **Diary 4 (B1F):** "Sep 1.
 MEWTWO escaped!
 We are closing the mansion... for good."
+- `2x1 Warp Tiles`: Larger warps (like exit mats) require moving onto the tile and then pressing in the direction of the impassable boundary to activate.